The Teeth of Navarino Island

-Day two has us scrambling up a path over which a waterfall is tumbling, then out across a major mountain pass before plunging down to another campsite by a lake, nervously making our way over solid-looking boulders that turn out to be deceitfully mobile.
-The bleached skeletal trees are more numerous here than anywhere, the work of the beavers.
-I see Pascal glare darkly over the scene as dinner is prepared.
+Day two has us scrambling up a path over which a skinny waterfall tumbles, then out across a major mountain pass before plunging down to another campsite by a lake.
+This requires nervously making our way over solid-looking boulders that turn out to be deceitfully mobile.
+The bleached, skeletal trees are more numerous here than anywhere, the work of the beavers.
+I notice Pascal glare darkly over the scene as dinner is prepared.

 Day three is less strenuous, with more undulation than on the previous days, allowing us to speed up and cover more distance.
 That night, when we make camp, all looks right with the world and we sleep soundly for the first time, only to awake the next morning to find the scene covered in snow.

-Matias Cortes is not surprised — in fact, things are often much worse, he says, before telling us about a rescue mission that he’d helped with over the notorious Virginia Pass, the most challenging section of the hike and our goal for today.
+Matias Cortes is not surprised — in fact, things are often much worse, he says, before telling us about a rescue mission that he’d helped with over the notorious Virginia Pass, the most challenging section of the hike and our goal for our penultimate day.

 “When I saw the lost hikers, they had very red eyes and were in shock,” he tells us over breakfast.
 “I think they had hypothermia.
 They had none of their gear, no gloves, water, nothing, only shivering.
 There was a big storm.”

 He immediately recognised the peril of the situation and, despite the conditions, he and his hiking partner gave away some of their supplies and gear.
 It was key to keep these lost Europeans moving, and as they made their way across a plateau towards the pass, they discovered more underprepared trekkers, hiding from the storm in a tent.